ScottyLabs/wdw/index.md

 pre-requisites, but the ones that do list them on their descriptions.

 ### Location
-This year, WDW will be virtual!
-You can join us on Zoom from wherever you are.
-<div class="zoom"></div>
+WDW will be held in Rashid Auditorium!

 ### Saturday, November 13th